KendrickPC/Django_Blog/Developer_Log.md

 ##### Project Spec Sheet

-[x] Start a new Django project called Blog.
+-[x] Start a new Django project called Blog.
-[x] Create an app called blogs in the project, with a model called BlogPost.
+-[x] Create an app called blogs in the project, with a model called BlogPost.
-[x] The model should have fields like title, text, and date_added.
+-[x] The model should have fields like title, text, and date_added.
-[] Create a superuser for the project, and use the admin site to make a couple of short posts.
+-[] Create a superuser for the project, and use the admin site to make a couple of short posts.
-[] Make a home page that shows all posts in chronological order.
+-[] Make a home page that shows all posts in chronological order.
-[] Create a form for making new posts and another for editing existing posts.
+-[] Create a form for making new posts and another for editing existing posts.
-[] Fill in your forms to make sure they work .
+-[] Fill in your forms to make sure they work .

 # Developer Instructions